lauren-west/cs124/docs/design.md

 ![image](https://user-images.githubusercontent.com/54875885/137418905-37a725ee-dd0b-4fcc-ba8b-7cf074791331.png)

 In Lab 3 we have added priorities to tasks.
 Now each task can be one of three priorities: High priority, Medium priority, Low priority.
-WE chose our names based off of USER C and their input into the decision between using numbers to indicate priority or simple strings.
+We chose our names based off of USER C and their input into the decision between using numbers to indicate priority or simple strings.
 They felt that it made more sense using strings.
 The way to recognize a tasks priority is via the number of exclamation marks: (2 !! = high priority, 1 ! = medium priority, 0 ! = low priority.)

-We also added a way to organize by filters our list in Lab 3, you can do so via our filter drop down.
+We also added a way to organize by filters our list in Lab 3, you can do so via our filter drop-down.
 The different filters are: creation date, alphabetical, and lastly by priority.
-The filter is also a simple drop down, just like adding a priority, and it can be changed at will.
+The filter is also a simple drop- down, just like adding a priority, and it can be changed at will.

-Further in Lab 3 we added a "delete all completed" feature.
+Further, in Lab 3 we added a "delete all completed" feature.
 This will allow for users to more quickly delete their checked lists.

-Lastly we took advice from our design lecture and aligned our elements properly and changed our fonts to match those recommended.
+Lastly, we took advice from our design lecture and aligned our elements properly and changed our fonts to match those recommended.

 ![imglab4](https://user-images.githubusercontent.com/54875885/140462252-cf768e90-90e3-452c-a879-7aa7fe7c12d3.jpg)